 Kingston 64GB UHS-I SDXC U3 90MB/s – Amazon

 Largest SD Cards You Can Buy

-Great for using SD cards as your back up or for long periods of time away from a computer.
-I know lots of photographers that like to shoot for weeks without wiping there cards.
+Great for using SD cards as your backup or for long periods of time away from a computer.
+I know lots of photographers that like to shoot for weeks without wiping their cards.
 This is not recommended but it works for them.
 Especially if you just want to use one card as a backup for a long time.

 SD Memory Card Speed Tests

 Here are some speed tests I’ve run on the top-selling cards.
 Sandisk and Kingston seem to be the best performers.
 These are done with a Macbook Pro to determine raw speeds.